GNOME/libadwaita/HACKING.md

 g_object_unref (pixbuf);
 ```

-Using the above is fine since libhandy doesn't target any older glib versions
+Using the above is fine since libadwaita doesn't target any older glib versions
 or non GCC/Clang compilers at the moment.